cosmos/interchain-security/docs/docs/features/reward-distribution.md

 :::tip
 Providing an IBC transfer channel (see `DistributionTransmissionChannel`) enables a consumer chain to re-use one of the existing channels to the provider for consumer chain rewards distribution.
 This will preserve the `ibc denom` that may already be in use.
-This is especially important for standalone chain transitioning to become consumer chains.
+This is especially important for standalone chains transitioning to become consumer chains.
 For more details, see the [changeover procedure](../consumer-development/changeover-procedure.md).
 :::